airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 to step 7.
 In every case except the last one, it will skip step 2.
 In more complicated programs, the skipping around increases dramatically.

-These "if"s are a class of instructions called *flow controlflow control* instructions, because they tell the computer which steps to follow and which paths to take.
+These "if"s are a class of instructions called *flow control* instructions, because they tell the computer which steps to follow and which paths to take.
 In the previous program, we did not have any flow control instructions, as there was only one possible path to take - exit.
 This program is much more dynamic in that it is directed by data.
 Depending on what data it receives, it will follow different instruction paths.

-In this program, this will be accomplished by two different instructions, the conditional jumpconditional jump and the unconditional jumpunconditional jump.
+In this program, this will be accomplished by two different instructions, the conditional jump and the unconditional jump.
 The conditional jump changes paths based on the results of a previous comparison or calculation.
 The unconditional jump just goes directly to a different path no matter what.
 The unconditional jump may seem useless, but it is very necessary since all of the instructions will be laid out on a line.
 If a path needs to converge back to the main path, it will have to do this by an unconditional jump.
 We will see more of both of these jumps in the next section.

-Another use of flow controlflow control is in implementing loopsloops.
+Another use of flow control is in implementing loops.
 A loop is a piece of program code that is meant to be repeated.
 In our example, the first part of the program (setting the current position to 0 and loading the current highest value with the current value) was only done once, so it wasn't a loop.
 However, the next part is repeated over and over again for every number in the list.
 It is only left when we have come to the last element, indicated by a zero.
 This is called a *loop* because it occurs over and over again.
 It is implemented by doing unconditional jumps to the beginning of the loop at the end of the loop, which causes it to start over.
 However, you have to always remember to have a conditional jump to exit the loop somewhere, or the loop will continue forever!
-This condition is called an *infinite loopinfinite loop*.
+This condition is called an *infinite loop*.
 If we accidentally left out step 1, 2, or 3, the loop (and our program) would never end.

 In the next section, we will implement this program that we have planned.
 Program planning sounds complicated - and it is, to some